dominicstop/react-native-ios-context-menu/README.md

 # react-native-ios-context-menu
 A react native component to use [￼`UIMenu`￼](https://developer.apple.com/documentation/uikit/uimenu) in iOS 13 and later.
-* Support for creating menu actions and submenu's
+* Support for creating menu actions and submenu's (nested menu's)
-* Support for customizing the [￼`UIMenu`￼](https://developer.apple.com/documentation/uikit/uimenu) and [￼`UIAction`￼](https://developer.apple.com/documentation/uikit/uiaction
+* Support for customizing all of the native [￼`UIMenu`￼](https://developer.apple.com/documentation/uikit/uimenu) and ￼[￼`UIAction`￼￼](https://developer.apple.com/documentation/uikit/uiaction) properties
+* `ActionSheetIOS` menu fallback for unsupported iOS versions

 <br>